 Total Level: 19

-Of course only one memory can be relived, what I’m trying to explain here is not cause and effect or something similar but a system where a side quest could incidentally damage you rather than giving you something useful in return.
+Of course only one memory can be relived, what I’m trying to explain here is not cause and effect or something similar but a way to give more depth to side quests and also the introduction of a system where a relived memory could damage you rather than reward you, it’s up to the player to be clever enough to pick up the subtle messages before the side quest starts to understand whether it should be taken on or ignored.

 The NPC will increase your blending options in the region